joyajeong/chefpal/README.md

 2. Run the app!

 ## Considerations
+* For the best user experience, we recommend using Pixel 2 or 3 as the emulator 😁
 * As we are using a free version of the [Spoonacular API](https://spoonacular.com/food-api/docs), there is a daily quota limit on how many times the API can be called.
 Therefore, if you are re-running the app many times, the API might stop returning data (however, we have rarely have come across this issue)
 * When singing up, please make sure the password is at least 6 characters (Firebase requirement)
 * If the sign up function does not work, a sample account is: